dullroar/ten-steps-to-linux-survival/README.md

 When a program written in C calls `printf`, it is writing to `stdout`.
 When a `bash` script calls `echo`, it too is writing to `stdout`.
 When a command writes an error message, it is writing to `stderr`.
 If a command or program accepts input from the console, it is reading from `stdin`.

-In this example, `cat` is started with no file name, so it will read from `stdin` (a quite common \*IX command convention), and echo each line to `stdout` until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, in the example below shown as `^D` but not seen on the console in real life:
+In this example, `cat` is started with no file name, so it will read from `stdin` (a quite common "UNIX" command convention), and echo each line to `stdout` until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, in the example below shown as `^D` but not seen on the console in real life:

 ~~~~ {.bash}
 $ cat